w3f-grants-archive/docs/docs/ui2/local2.md

 sudo make initializemac
 ```

-Then you have to compile network config file
+Then you have to compile the network config file and launch it onto docker as containers (make sure docker daemon is running)
 ```
 make install
 ```

-Relaunching network after it was put down is necessary.
-It can be done by following command
+Relaunching the network after it was put down is necessary.
+It can be done by the following command
 ```
 make launch
 ```